dbt-labs/dbt-core/docs/roadmap/2023-02-so-much-to-say.md

 ---

 This covers the big rocks.
-The pebbles and the sand, we have our ~~mouths~~ hands full off, and most of the time it's fun.
+The pebbles and the sand, we have our ~~mouths~~ hands full of, and most of the time it's fun.